remix-run/remix-website/data/posts/remix-vs-next.md

 > Aren't you ignoring `getServerSideProps`?

-A lot of folks say you can do all the things Remix does with `getServerSideProps`.
+Some folks say you can do all the things Remix does with `getServerSideProps`.
 This would definitely make it easier to build the shopify abstractions in Next.js and keep it all on the server.

 However, you still have the data mutations to deal with.
 You'll need a combination of `getServerSideProps`, API routes, and your own browser code that communicates with them for mutations (including error handling, interruptions, race conditions, redirects, and revalidation).
 What we're really saying here is "you could build your own Remix".
 Indeed, you could.
+We already did though 😇.

-We didn't even get to talk about some of our favorite features in Remix like nested routes (and Remix's built-in network optimizations around them), catch boundaries, transition APIs for pending and optimistic UI, resource routes, SEO, built-in session abstractions, and more.
+We didn't even get to talk about some of our favorite features in Remix like nested routes (and Remix's built-in network optimizations around them), catch boundaries, transition APIs for pending and optimistic UI, resource routes, SEO, cookies, sessions, non-Node.js environments, and more.
 Perhaps now that we've answered the big question everybody keeps asking us, we can start showing off what Remix can do!

 ## Scavenger Hunt 🥾